estansifer/factoriomods/ctg/README.md

 A wide variety of terrain generation algorithms are included, as well as the ability to combine them in many ways or write your own algorithm.

- * Version 0.4.4
+ * Version 0.5.0
  * Initial release: 2016-03-15
- * Current release: 2020-02-02
+ * Current release: 2022-02-02

 ## Important notes

  * This mod remembers all runtime settings on a per-save basis.
-Only the settings enabled when the game is first begun matter, and there is no need to synchronize settings for multiplayer.
+Only the settings enabled when the game is first begun matter.
- * If you enable this mod and then load a save that did not originally have this mod enabled, the mod will do nothing and no water will be generated any more.
-A warning will be printed.
+ * Don't enable this mod on a game partway through.
  * It is hard to thoroughly test the accuracy of the many possible settings, especially for saving / loading, so please let me know if you encounter any bugs so I can fix them as quickly as possible.